miragejs/ember-cli-mirage/docs/v0.2.0-beta.7/configuration.md

 }
 ```

-This could be useful if you'd like use Mirage in testing, but generally proxy to an actual API during development.
+This could be useful if you'd like to use Mirage in testing, but generally proxy to an actual API during development.
 As you develop, your frontend may be ahead of your API, in which case you'd work with the routes in the default config, and write your tests.
 Then, once your API implements the new endpoints, you can move the routes to your testConfig, so your tests still run, but Mirage doesn't interfere during development.

 ## Environment options